qiulang/vllm-sglang-perf/readme.md

 This represents a practical, real-world scenario for organizations deploying smaller quantized models on accessible hardware, rather than focusing on high-end multi-GPU setups that may be less common in production environments.

 The comparative analysis revealed important nuances about configuration impacts, with each framework exhibiting specific performance advantages in different deployment scenarios depending on parallelism strategies and parameter settings.

+### Qwen3 upate

+As [Qwen3](https://qwenlm.github.io/blog/qwen3/) Quantization model was released since May 2025, I chose [Qwen 3-4B awq](https://modelscope.cn/models/Qwen/Qwen3-4B-AWQ) to do the performance test again (same hardware configuration as original tests).
+To my surprise, my test result somwhat overturned my conclusion for Qwen 2.5-7B.
+For Qwen2.5-7B SGLang is clearly the winner by showing extremely consistent response times and excellent throughput if we notice the initial warm-up phase and a potentially steeper learning curve.
+But for Qwen 3, vllm is the winner with consistent response times and better throughput.
+Please check the Appendix for detailed information.

+BTW,  Qwen [official document](https://qwen.readthedocs.io/en/latest/deployment/vllm.html) indeed says, ""We recommend you trying [vLLM](https://github.com/vllm-project/vllm) for your deployment of Qwen."

 ## Test Setup